thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/spm-plugin.md

 The plugin needs to be able to invoke the `protoc` binary to generate the Swift types.
 There are several ways to achieve this.

 First, by default, the package manager looks into the `$PATH` to find binaries named `protoc`.
-This works immediately if you use `swift build` to build your package and `protoc` is installed in the `$PATH` (`brew` is adding it to your `$PATH` automatically).
+This works immediately if you use `language build` to build your package and `protoc` is installed in the `$PATH` (`brew` is adding it to your `$PATH` automatically).
 However, this doesn't work if you want to compile from Xcode since Xcode is not passed the `$PATH`.